How to Amend an Operating AgreementFree template, scenario library, and step-by-step process

 Operating agreements are not permanent.
-As your LLC evolves, the agreement should evolve with it.
-This guide covers the amendment process, consent requirements, and provides free templates for 5 common amendment scenarios.
+As the LLC evolves the agreement should evolve with it.
+The chapter below covers the amendment process, consent requirements, and provides drafted templates for the five most common amendment scenarios.

-Eight common triggers for amending an operating agreement.
-If any of these apply to your LLC, your current agreement no longer reflects reality and should be updated.
+If any of the following apply to your LLC, the current agreement no longer reflects reality and should be updated.

 General Amendment Template